|

 Choosing accommodations

 Choosing the right place to lay your head is key to solo travel safety.
 If you are traveling by yourself, accommodations are not what you want to skimp on.
-I’m not saying you have to stay at a five star luxury hotel to be safe but definitely keep your safety at the forefront when you are deciding where to stay.
-This might not be the time to choose “Hmmm…could be a little dicey but the price is great so why not?”
+This doesn't mean you have to stay at a five-star luxury hotel to be safe but avoid making decisions based on “Hmmm…could be a little dicey but the price is great so why not?”

 Read about my favorite hotel in downtown San Antonio, the Hotel Valencia Riverwalk